Internal Linking for SEO

 1. Main Navigation Menu

 Usually located at the top or in the left-side column of each page, the main menu establishes overall site structure and highlights key pages.
-But those areas are prime real estate, so space is limited, and the wording must be concise.
+But those areas are prime real estate, so space is limited.
+And the wording must be concise.

 Make the anchor text as descriptive as space allows